cljfx/cljfx/README.md

 ## TODO

-- default on-x-changed prop change listeners!
+- advanced docs:
+  - subs / contexts
+  - lifecycles
+  - opts
+  - contexts
-- advanced docs: lifecycles, opts, contexts, lack of local state, styles etc.
+  - lack of local state
+  - why no :fx/type on insets (descs of immutable vs mutable values)
+  - where to put :fx/key
+  - fx/sub and lazy seqs
+  - styles etc.
 - :use-pref-size and :use-computed-size

 ## Food for thought